Bukhara, what to see in the jewel of the Silk Road

 It can also be a good area if you're planning to stay longer and want something quieter, or if you're traveling for work or with a group.
 In any case, Bukhara is a safe and easy city to navigate, so getting around from any accommodation isn't a problem.

-Personal reflection on my time in Bukhara
+Final thoughts on my time in Bukhara

 Un argentino en el centro de la Ruta de la Seda :D